darvinrio/binanceBot/README.md

 Current interactive output is available in output folder `plot.html`

-Run the app using `flask` to run `app.py` or running `plotlyTest.py`
+Create a `private` folder and copy `keys.py` from `keysTemplate` folder and add your binance API keys Run the app using `flask` to run `app.py` or running `plotlyTest.py`

 Current output in compressed png